shopware5/devdocs/source/developers-guide/http-cache/index.md

 Some of the fields are Shopware specific:

 * `enabled`: If you want to use Shopware's builtin cache (a.k.a `reverse proxy`), this needs to be set to `true`.
-If you are using a varnish cache, you need to set this config to `false`.
+If you are using a Varnish cache, you need to set this config to `false`.
 * `cache_dir`: The cache files will be stored in this directory.
 * `cache_cookies`: The content of these cookies is taken into account in the cacheID - so e.g. there will be a different cache for "shop=1" and "shop=2".
 We will discuss this in depth later.